Matthew Stafford Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Season Stats

-- He has tacked on 37 rushing yards on 22 carries, averaging 4.1 yards per game.
+- He's also contributed in the ground game, with 37 rushing yards (4.1 ypg) on 22 carries.

-- The Rams have thrown the football in 58.2% of their plays from scrimmage this year while running the ball 41.8% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Rams have run 58.2% passing plays and 41.8% rushing plays this season.
+They rank second in the NFL in scoring.

 - Stafford has thrown 68 passes in the red zone this season, 59.6% of his team's red zone plays.